ComunidadBioInfo/cdsbsource/content/es/authors/mramos/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Bioconductor Pkg Dev",
-  "Genomics",
-  "Data Integration",
-  "Biostatistics"
+  "Desarollo de paquetes Bioconductor",
+  "Genómica",
+  "Integración de datos",
+  "Bioestadística",
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["2020 Instructors"]
+user_groups = ["Instructores 2020"]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "MPH"
-  institution = "CUNY School of Public Health at Hunter College"
+  course = "Maestría en Salud Pública" institution = "CUNY School of Public Health at Hunter College"

 # Social/Academic Networking